IgnacyBartnik/Iterative_Microfluidics/README.md

 The code is structured with two python files and two operational notebook files which are split into non diluting and diluting chip approaches.

-For the 2pump_control.py program, Mixer V27 in the manuscript was used For the 4pump_control.py program, Mixer V28 in the manuscript was used
+For the 2pump_control.py program, Mixer V27 in the manuscript was used.
+For the 4pump_control.py program, Mixer V28 in the manuscript was used.

+The .ipynb files are meant to explain and showcase the features of the respective .py files.

 Authors
 - Code & Chip Design - Ignacy Bartnik